 Generally, older adults prefer background instrumental music while younger adults and teenagers prefer foreground, louder music that is pop, rock, indie, or rap.
 Volume is reportedly important across all age demographics, and music that is too loud will drive people out of your store.
 However, music that is dissonant in some way – a happy song that is too slow in tempo, music that doesn’t fit the brand personality, music that triggers a condition like tinnitus, or music that is simply not to the customer’s personal taste – will also cause them to leave unsatisfied.

 Ultimately, it is important for modern business owners to take a holistic approach to their customers’ experience in their store, influenced by the brand’s personality.
 Working with customer psychology, their habits like looking at their phones and their need for convenience catered to their individual needs can lead to very different retail shopping experiences depending on how you need your brand to be perceived.
-Studying how your target shopper listens to music can help you create an ambiance that will make your customers feel at home, whether they have come in to grab an item quickly or they’re after some retail therapy.
+Studying how your target shopper listens to music can help you create an ambiance and select the best commercial music for business that will make your customers feel at home, whether they have come in to grab an item quickly or they’re after some retail therapy.

 - How to Use Consumer Psychology to Attract Customers.
 (September 12, 2017).
 SmartCompany.